Allerseelen (band)

-Allerseelen is an Austrian music project led by Austrian musician Gerhard Petak, also known as Gerhard "Kadmon" or Gerhard "Hallstatt."
-In 1987, he and his friends founded the experimental music group Allerseelen.
-It originally consisted of four members: Clemens Spanninger, Leopold Graf, Gerd Holoubek and Gerhard Petak.
-However, the group disbanded after a few performances.
-Since 1989, Petak has been a solo project, collaborating with groups for performances.
+It became a solo project in 1989 that is ultimately continued by the Austrian musician Gerhard Petak, also known as Gerhard "Kadmon" or Gerhard "Hallstatt.".
+Since then he has been responsible for all lyrics while collaborating with different groups for performances.
 His music is experimental, sometimes post-industrial and military pop and has often fallen into the neo-folk and pagan rock categories.
+Many recordings explicitly take up themes of Nazi history.